 Remembering Gerald Levert: What His Death Taught Us

-In 2006, Gerald Levert, the R&B singer whose hits included “I Swear” and “I’d Give Anything,” as well as chart-toppers with the groups LeVert and LSG, died at the age of 40 from what was initially diagnosed as a heart attack at his Cleveland, Ohio, home.
+In 2006, Gerald Levert, the R&B singer whose hits included “Baby I’m Ready” and “I’d Give Anything,” as well as chart-toppers with the groups LeVert and LSG, died at the age of 40 from what was initially diagnosed as a heart attack at his Cleveland, Ohio, home.

 “He was one of the greatest voices of our time, who sang with unmatched soulfulness and power, as well as a tremendously gifted composer and an accomplished producer,” the statement read.
 “Above all, he was an exceptional human being whose warmth and grace inspired us all.”

 Initial reports stated that Levert had died of an apparent heart attack, which is still the number 1 killer of Black men in the United States.
 In February 2007, an autopsy report conducted by the Cuyahoga County coroner’s office concluded that Levert’s death was caused by a fatal combination of prescription narcotics and over-the-counter drugs.
 The drugs in his bloodstream included the narcotic pain relievers Vicodin, Percocet, and Darvocet, along with anxiety medication Xanax and two over-the-counter antihistamines.
 The autopsy also revealed that Levert had pneumonia.
 The official cause of death was acute intoxication, and the death was ruled accidental.